 General technical guidelines on the environmentally sound management of wastes consisting of, containing or contaminated with persistent organic pollutants

+EU+MS General comments

+We would like to thank for preparing this draft and for taking into account many of our comments.
+We have a number of comments which are shown in revision mode and highlighted in yellow.

 Annex